sciZer0/7/v/README.md

 <p align="center">In Brief</p>

-The long-run leadership of a blockchain relies  on how hard or impossible it is for competitors to overcome the blockchain in each key aspect.
+The long-run leadership of a blockchain relies  on how hard or nearly-impossible it is for competitors to overcome the blockchain in each key aspect.

 Namely thanks to its protocol, each blockchain built before and existing in 2023 has a good chance to be perceived in the future as simultaneously